TinyPedal/TinyPedal/README.md

 ### Known issues

+- Some features may not be available on Linux currently.
 - Widgets don't appear over the game window in KDE.
 Workaround: enable `Bypass Window Manager` option in `Compatibility` dialog from `Config` menu in main window.
 - Transparency of widgets doesn't work when desktop compositing is disabled.
 Workaround: enable `window manager compositing` in your DE.